Deliverability 20 min read

 Email deliverability is becoming more sophisticated.
 Here's what to watch:

-• Brand Indicators for Message Identification (BIMI): Display your logo in supporting email clients
+Brand Indicators for Message Identification: display your logo in supporting email clients

-• AI-powered filtering: Spam filters increasingly use machine learning
+Spam filters increasingly use machine learning to detect unwanted messages

-• Privacy regulations: GDPR, CCPA, and new laws affect collection and consent
+GDPR, CCPA, and new laws affect collection, consent, and data handling

 Deliverability built in